ahandsel/articles/phrase-cli/phrase-cli-config-yaml.md

 # Phrase CLI Config YAML

 This is a quick breakdown into the `.phrase.yml` file used for configuring the Phrase CLI and the various options available for pushing and pulling translations.
-I found it strangely difficult to find the `.phrase.yml` on [Phrase's Help Website](https://support.phrase.com/hc/en-us/articles/5784118494492) and their documentation is not always clear.
+I found it strangely challenging to locate the `.phrase.yml` configuration file template on [Phrase's Help Website](https://support.phrase.com/hc/en-us/articles/5784118494492), and their documentation is not always straightforward.

-The example `.phrase.yml` file can be found here on [GitHub](hhttps://github.com/ahandsel/articles/blob/main/phrase-cli/phrase-configuration-overview.yml) or under [Phrase CLI Config YAML Template](#phrase-cli-config-yaml-template) section.
+You can find the `.phrase.yml` configuration file template on [GitHub](https://github.com/ahandsel/articles/blob/main/phrase-cli/phrase-configuration-overview.yml) or in this article's [Phrase CLI Config YAML Template](#phrase-cli-config-yaml-template) section.

 ## Table of Contents <!-- omit in toc -->